hashicorp/terraform-provider-azurerm/website/docs/r/container_app.html.markdown

 A `registry` block supports the following:

-* `password_secret_reference` - (Required) The name of the Secret Reference containing the password value for this user on the Container Registry.
+* `password_secret_name` - (Required) The name of the Secret Reference containing the password value for this user on the Container Registry.

 * `server` - (Required) The hostname for the Container Registry.